 Location: Merewether beach, Newcastle NSW

-OPEN, WOMEN and JUNIOR DIVISIONS FOR INDIGENOUS SURFERS ONLY
+OPEN MEN, WOMEN, JUNIOR MALE and FEMALE and LONGBOARD DIVISIONS FOR INDIGENOUS SURFERS ONLY

 For us here at Wandiyali, and for the surfers in the events, it is all about showcasing Indigenous talent in different ways.
 The Wandiyali Classic is a great way for mob to catch up, connect and show off their talents.